 Trees can serve the same function.
 If you have trees along your pathway, lighting those can create focal points for the eye set apart from the facade of your home, providing the depth you need without extra path lighting.
 Some nice “moonlight” coming from high up in the trees can create a natural and inviting light to illuminate the path to your home without added fixtures.
 If you incorporate uplighting as well (to light the trees), the extra light can be more than enough to make your path to the home a safe one.

-path lighting is usually one of the first type of outdoor lighting a homeowner installs.
+Path lighting is usually one of the first types of outdoor lighting a homeowner installs.
 The relative ease of installation is one major reason for that.
-With self contained, solar powered path lights cheaply available, a homeowner can run into the local hardware store, pick up a bunch of fixtures, pound them into the ground, and have a functioning path lighting system by the end of the day.
+With cheaply available self-contained, solar-powered path lights, a homeowner can run into the local hardware store, pick up a bunch of fixtures, pound them into the ground, and have a functioning path lighting system by the end of the day.

 But professionals, like the pros at NightVision Outdoor Lighting, will rarely use these “plug and play” solar lights.
 Why not?
 Well, there are a number of reasons to stick to a low-voltage system, and specifically to a low-voltage LED system.
-One reason is manufacture quality.
-The very feature that makes solar lights appealing, their low cost, is also inidicative of poor workmanship.
+One reason is manufacturing quality.
+The very feature that makes solar lights appealing, their low cost, is also indicative of poor workmanship.
 Many solar lights will break or stop working not long after they are installed.
-Furthermore, because the power is dependent on the sunlight, whihc varies from day to day, you cannot guarantee that the lighting will always look the same, even from one fixture to the other on a single day.
+Furthermore, because the power depends on the sunlight, which varies daily, you cannot guarantee that the lighting will always look the same, even from one fixture to the other on a single day.

 NightVision Outdoor Lighting uses only LED lighting in our landscape and outdoor lighting.
-The added efficiency and longevity of LED lights makes the slightly larger upfront cost a wise investment.
+LED lights have added efficiency and longevity that make the slightly larger upfront cost a wise investment.
 No one wants to be replacing bulbs in their outdoor lighting any more than they have to.
 Plus, when we purchase our lights in bulk, we can get savings not available to the average customer, which we pass on to you.
-So don’t wait to contact NightVision Outdoor Lighting for your free quote today!